Chess-Game-ASAC/check-mate/README.md

 - `DATABASE_URL` - URL to the running Postgres instance/db

 #### How to initialize/run your application (where applicable)
- 1. pip freeze > requirements.txt
+ 1. pip install -r requirements.txt
- 2. e.g. `python main.py`
+ 2. e.g.  run `main.py` file

 #### How to use your library (where applicable)